Skip to content Skip to footer

 You can find details of the application and important dates on the Council’s Licensing Register .

-4. How can I view the licence plans?
+3. How can I view the proposed licence plans?

-Plan submitted with applications are not available on the Licensing Register.
-You can make an appointment with the Council to view the licensed plans by emailing [email protected]
+Plan submitted with applications are usually available on the Licensing Register.
+If they are not available, you can email the Council’s Licensing Service on [email protected]

-5. Another betting shop wants to open in my area.
+4. A gambling premises wants to open in my area and I am concerned about potential problems.
 What can I do?

-Residents have the right to object to betting shop applications, as ‘interested parties’.
+Residents have the right to object to betting shop or ‘adult gaming centre’ applications, as ‘interested parties’.
 The grounds for objection are different to Licensing Act 2003 applications, and the law says that Councils have to ‘aim to permit’ gambling.
-It is therefore important to obtain specialist advice about what you can do.
+It is therefore important to obtain specialist advice about what you can do and what you may be able to achieve.
+Comments can also be submitted in support of an application.

 Yes.
 You can object to the application.
-The grounds for objection are wide, but need to be framed in accordance with the parameters in the legislation for refusing an application.
+The grounds for objection are wide, but should to be framed in accordance with the parameters in the legislation for refusing an application.
+Moral objections are not relevant.
 Feel free to contact us for advice.
+Comments an also be submitted in support of an application.

 7. I have been invited to a hearing.
 What do I need to do?
 Will I be able to speak?

 You will need to inform the Council that you are attending the hearing.
 You will then be sent a copy of the hearing papers, called the ‘Report to Licensing Sub-Committee’.
 This may contain proposals by the Applicant to reduce the scope of the application, or add conditions.
-You can speak at the hearing.
+You can speak at the hearing if you notify the Council that you wish to do so.

 8. I am worried that I don’t have a lawyer and won’t be able to do it on my own.